-But it did not end there: The NLRB General Counsel turned around and filed a complaint on behalf of the former security guards alleging that Federal Security violated the NLRA when it sought to assert its rights in state court to recover attorney's fees and costs in connection with its victory in federal court.
-According to the NLRB General Counsel, Federal Security's act of filing the lawsuit was motivated by a retaliatory animus.
+In response to the state court action, the NLRB General Counsel filed a complaint on behalf of the former security guards alleging that Federal Security violated the NLRA when it sought to assert its rights in state court to recover attorney's fees and costs in connection with its victory in federal court.
+According to the NLRB General Counsel, Federal Security's act of filing the lawsuit was, among other things, motivated by a retaliatory animus.
 Because the NLRB found that Federal Security had violated the NLRA on procedural grounds, it declined to explicitly examine the Company's motivation for filing suit.
 Regardless, the outcome was a victory for the NLRB General Counsel.
+Federal Security, Inc.

-This is just another example of how NLRB is taking steps to solidify its position as the "champion" of employee rights.
-Many employers do not realize that the NLRA protects the right of all employees - unionized or not - to engage in protected concerted activity.
-Thus, an equally well-intentioned non-union employer reacting to a disruptive "walk out" might find itself in hot water with the NLRB.
+Federal Security, Inc . is just another example of how the once relatively obscure agency is taking steps to solidify its position as the "champion" of employee rights.